severalnines/docs/user-guide/dashboard.rst

 PostgreSQL
 ''''''''''

 Deploy a new PostgreSQL standalone or replication cluster from ClusterControl.
 One would start by creating a PostgreSQL master node under this tab.
+Only PostgreSQL 9.x is supported in this version.

 ====================================== ===========
 Field                                  Description